dylan-isaac/minecraft-ai/promptfoo/README.md

 # PromptFoo Testing

-This directory contains the [PromptFoo](https://promptfoo.dev/) configuration for testing prompts in the PydanticAI API Template.
+This directory contains the [PromptFoo](https://promptfoo.dev/) configuration for testing prompts in the Minecraft AI.

 ## Setup